Port of Chancay: History

 In 2007, former Peruvian Navy Admiral Juan Ribaudo de la Torre conceived the construction of a substantial commercial port south of the historic Chancay Marina, leading to the establishment of the Chancay Harbor Company (CHP), which would supply the necessary land for the project.
 In 2011, Ribaudo and his business, in collaboration with Volcano Mining Peru, established the company Chancay Port Terminals (TPCH) to advance the port project, encompassing a multipurpose port terminal and a logistics complex.

 In 2019, Volcano Mining and COSCO Shipping announced the execution of a commercial partnership agreement to advance the project.
 The involvement of the Chinese enterprise facilitated the reconstruction and expansion of the project, encompassing new design, engineering development, building, and operation of a substantial port complex, with a total expenditure anticipated to reach $3 billion.
 Following COSCO Shipping Ports' capital infusion, the business acquired a 60% stake in the project, leaving Peru's Volcano Mining business's ownership diminished to 40%.
 Also, the company was renamed from Chancay Port Terminals to Cosco Shipping Ports Chancay Perú S.A.

 The first stage of the port was finished by the end of 2024.
 The port was inaugurated on 14 November 2024 in a ceremony attended online by Chinese leader Xi Jinping and Peruvian president Dina Boluarte, subsequent to the issuance of the directive by the two chiefs of state to commence port operations.
 Peruvian Foreign Minister Elmer Schialer previously affirmed that the action was taken for "security reasons".
 Following the directives from the two heads of state for the port's opening, the COSCO Peru vessel and the New Shanghai vessel commenced unloading operations.

 New railways are proposed to serve this port.
+In July 2025, China and Brazil formally announced an exploration into a railway connecting Chancay to Brazil's Atlantic coast.
+Chinese contractor Power China will build a new 120km line to connect the port with Peru's central highlands.

+In February 2026, the US State Department warned that China's control of the port threatened Peru's sovereignty after a Peruvian court ruling that prevented local regulators from overseeing the port.